 CSO/CCM Diversity Fellowship

 CCM and the Cincinnati Symphony Orchestra (CSO) are now accepting applications for the 2021-23 Class of CSO/CCM Diversity Fellows.
-Applications are due December 1 and pre-screening materials are due November 15.
+Applications and pre-screen materials are due December 1.

 Earn Your Graduate Degree

 The CSO/CCM Diversity Fellowship program will accept up to five qualifying Fellows per year, who will receive full tuition scholarship support while enrolled in a two-year Master of Music (MM) or Artist Diploma (AD) program at CCM.
 Fellows will receive guidance from CCM’s illustrious faculty members and have access to arts entrepreneurial seminars and other performing and non-performing community engagement activities.

 Scholarship support totals $27,500 per year.
 Each Fellow will also receive a $10,000 per year graduate stipend and one-time Graduate School Dean’s Excellence Award of $3,000.

 Fellows will perform an equivalent of five weeks per season with the Cincinnati Symphony Orchestra.
 Fellows will participate in a progressive sequence of concerts based on program difficulty, with additional work focused on community engagement and educational activities.